adobe-platform/Adobe-Workshop-ArgoCon2022/IDP-Capabilities.md

 Management and enforcement of business, operational, and other policies on running apps/services and resources.
 This includes:

 * Restricting resource configurations to allowed values
-* Enforecement of specific annotations/labels
+* Enforcement of specific annotations/labels
 * Enforcement of specific configurations on production environments

 ### Roles & Permissions